ARM-software/lisa/doc/source/developer_information/developer_reference/contributing.rst

           - If significant additions have been made to the framework, unit tests should be added to cover the new functionality.

+- If modifications have been made to the UI Automation source of a workload, the corresponding APK should be rebuilt and submitted as part of the same pull request.
+This can be done via the ``build.sh`` script in the relevant ``uiauto`` subdirectory.
 - If modifications have been made to documentation (this includes description attributes for Parameters and Extensions), documentation should be built to make sure no errors or warning during build process, and a visual inspection